ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-components.md

 # Glossary of HCX components and terms
 {: #hcxclient-components}

-HCX consists of a cloud side (target or VCD environment) and one or more clients (source).
+VMware® HCX™ consists of a cloud side (target or VCD environment) and one or more clients (source).
 An instance of HCX must be deployed per vCenter, even if the vCenters where HCX is deployed are linked in the same SSO domain on the client or cloud side.
 Configurations that are supported by HCX are, one-to-one, one-to-many, many-to-one, and many-to-many.

 ## Target side and client side
 {: #hcxclient-components-cloud-client-side}